Maternal Screening

 To learn more about the State Hygienic Laboratory's Maternal Screening Services, contact the SHL Maternal Screening Laboratory at 319-335-4247.
 For interpretation or revised dating information, contact the University of Iowa Hospitals and Clinics OB/GYN Counseling Office at 319-356-8892.

-Iowa Department of Public Health Center for Congenital and Inherited Disorders
+Iowa Health and Human Services Center for Congenital and Inherited Disorders